View Related Sites

 The University of Oxford is responsible for the setting and development of the MAT, including the test format and scoring.
 For general information about the test, see the University of Oxford’s Mathematical Institute website.

-Test results are not published automatically, but for the University of Oxford, candidates may request their test score as part of the usual University of Oxford feedback process.
+Test results are not published automatically.
+Candidates may request their test results as part of the usual University of Oxford or Imperial College feedback processes.